Link building 101

 A visual inspection of the site.
 Are there hundreds of external links on a given page?
 Do they talk about selling placements on the site?
 Is there an editorial process?

 Types of Links

-There are various links types.
-This is a good topic for discussion at the beginning of a backlink project.
+There are various types of backlinks.
+This is a good topic for discussion at the beginning of a seo backlinking project.
 Knowing which types of links are preferred by the client will allow the link builder to target better prospect websites.
 It will also affect the nature of the pitch within the email outreach copy.

 1. Resource Links